Tan Cheng Lock: The Malayan Chinese Association

 In the end, Tan decided that only a Chinese party could safeguard the interests of his community and that multi-ethnic co-operation was more likely to be achieved through partnership with UMNO.
-With that, the MCA joined with UMNO to form the Alliance, the precursor to the Barisan Nasional.
-However some people do not agree that he acted in best interest of Malaysian Chinese as some felt that the marginalization of Malaysian Chinese would not be so severe had the British ruled until now citing Hong Kong as an example.
+With that, the MCA joined with UMNO to form the Alliance Party, the precursor to the Barisan Nasional.
+However some people do not agree that he acted in best interest of Malaysian Chinese as some felt that the marginalization of Malaysian Chinese would not be so severe had the British continued to rule citing Hong Kong as an example.

 In 1952, Tan Cheng Lock and the United Malays National Organisation (UMNO) under Tunku Abdul Rahman's leadership contested the election as partners.
-He was best remembered for his contributions in the business and political arenas and his work for integrating between the Chinese and the Indian communities to the nascent Malayan society.
+He was best remembered for his contributions in the business and political arenas and his work for integrating between the Chinese and the Indian communities to Malayan society.

 Under Tan Cheng Lock, the MCA played a vital role in negotiating independence from the British; he was also in charge as the MCA formed the Alliance in 1954 in coalition with the United Malays National Organisation and the Malaysian Indian Congress.
 Tan, who was a member of the Malayan Anti-Japanese League, was MCA's first president, but did not enter the cabinet on independence because his rival, Tun H.S.
 Lee, from Selangor, was part of the cabinet.

 Prior to the independence of Malaya, he was also a member of the Legislative Council of the Straits Settlements.
 In 1952, Tan Cheng Lock and the United Malays National Organisation (UMNO) under Tunku Abdul Rahman's leadership contested the election as partners.
 He was best remembered for his contributions in the business and political arenas and his work for integrating between the Chinese and the Indian communities to the nascent Malayan society.

-Tan died of a heart attack on 16 December 1960 at the age of 77, leaving behind a great legacy and a strong family.
+Tan died of a heart attack on 16 December 1960 at the age of 77.
 His son, Tan Siew Sin became the 3rd President of MCA after his death.